SARICHIOI ~ MURIGHIOL ~ TULCEA ~ SOMOVA

 It surpasses its rival in Scotland (UK) – Whitelee Wind Farm (322 MW).

-Lying at only 17 km west from Black Sea shore, it has excellent wind conditions.
+Occupying over 1,000 hectares very close to Black Sea shore, it has excellent wind conditions.

 The 240 wind turbines have 100 m height, an average 99 m rotor diameter and 2.5 MW rated capacity each.